leandroayala/python_a_z/README.md

 3. type: print("Hello World!")

 # Let's Learning Python
-1. The project is divided in directories that follows offcial documentation from python.org
+1. The project is divided in directories that follows offcial documentation from python.org tutorial